 Requirements for eligibility:

-- Indigenous youth between the ages of 16 to 26
+- Indigenous youth between the ages of 17 and 25

-- Internet accessibility and other form of communication to creatively collaborate with other fellows and to be able to participate in conference/skype calls.
+- Access to the internet and other forms of communication to creatively collaborate with other fellows and to participate in video conferences

-- Commitment and keenness to learn about technology, program development, the work of other community radios, and international Indigenous rights advocacy
+- Commitment and motivation to learn about technology, program development, work of other community radios, and the international promotion of Indigenous rights.

 - Applicants must be able to work and travel independently and be responsible for implementing their proposed projects.
-Project can be submitted individually or as group of youth from community radio.
+The project can be submitted individually or by a collective of youth from a community radio station.

-- Applicants must reside in Mexico, Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica, Panama, Colombia, Ecuador, Bolivia, Peru, Chile, Namibia, Botswana, South Africa or northern India.
+- Applicants must reside in Mexico, Guatemala, El Salvador, Belize, Honduras, Nicaragua, Costa Rica, Panama, Colombia, Ecuador, Bolivia, Peru, Chile, Namibia, Botswana, South Africa or northern India.

-- Project budget must be within $2,500 US Dollars
+- The project budget must be no more than $2,500 US dollars.

 For more information please contact: